usnistgov/ccu_validation_scoring/README.md

  * `-lS`: choose "min_llr" or "max_llr" to combine system llrs for the system instances merging

- * `-vS`: choose "class" or "class-status" to define how to handle the adhere/violate labels for the system instances merging. class is to use the class label only to merge and class-status is to use the class and status label to merge
+ * `-vS`: choose "class" or "class-status" to define how to handle the adhere/violate labels for the system instances merging. "class" is to use the class label only to merge and "class-status" is to use the class and status label to merge

  * `-f`: change reference annotation to "noann" when there are the same annotations but different status